Bare-Rooting & Repotting Orchids

 Trimming Roots and Removing Excess Debris

 Repotting is an excellent time to not only remove any dead or unhealthy looking roots but also to remove excess debris such as old bloom stems and the dry sheath around mature pseudobulbs.
 (This dry sheath provides a wonderful home for harmful insects so we recommend removing this as a precaution.)
 The next step would be to trim your existing roots to encourage new root growth.
 (Do not cut roots on Cymbidiums, Ladyslippers or other terrestrial orchids).
 With most orchids, after roots have been disturbed they will not continue to grow and will in fact slowly die off as new roots grow and fill out your container.
 We trim the roots (this applies to most Cattleya, Oncidiums and other epiphytic sympodial growers) to reach a depth of about one-half or two-thirds of the new container selected.
 This is enough to steady the plant in its new home until new roots form.
 Cutting any plant tissue should always be done with clean, sterile scissors or shears.
-Cutting tools can be sterilized by exposing all cutting surfaces to the hottest part of a flame for 10-15 seconds or by soaking them in a 10% Clorox solution.
+Cutting tools can be sterilized by exposing all cutting surfaces to the hottest part of a flame for 10-15 seconds or by soaking them in a 10% Clorox solution (3-5 minutes).
 Using clean cutting tools will reduce or prevent the spread of plant born disease such as orchid virus or fungal and bacterial problems.

 When the plant is cleaned and ready to be planted, hold the plant upright in the empty pot with the roots spread out and fill between them with potting medium, shaking slightly to settle mix until roots are covered.
 Ladyslippers and Phalaenopsis should be held in the center of the pot while Cattleyas, Oncidiums and Dendrobiums should be placed close to edge with the new growth facing ready to grow across the widest portion of the pot.
 Slightly firm the mix around the roots using your fingers without packing it too tight.
 There should air pockets to allow for drainage, but the plant should be steady enough to hold itself upright